 If you or your child has wisdom teeth coming in, schedule an appointment with our office as soon as possible.
-Our dentists take X-rays to monitor the progress and trajectory of your wisdom teeth.
+Our dentist takes X-rays to monitor the progress and trajectory of your wisdom teeth.
 That way, we'll be able to determine if you need a wisdom tooth extraction.

 Wisdom Teeth Have Ancient Roots

 What's the point of wisdom teeth if they're commonly extracted?
 Many dentists believe that the answer comes from our ancestor's diet.
 Early humans needed extra molars and large jaws to chew tough plants, roots, and raw meat.

 Since modern humans eat soft foods and cooked meat, we don't need wisdom teeth anymore.
 However, our genes still produce wisdom teeth that no longer have room to grow.
 When wisdom teeth don't have enough room in the jaw to erupt, they can come in at odd angles or even horizontally.

 Not everyone needs wisdom teeth removal.
 If our dentist sees that your wisdom teeth are coming in straight and there's enough room in the jaw, you may be able to keep your third molars.
 Our dentist's main concerns are protecting your oral health and the appearance of your smile.

 Impacted wisdom teeth will need to be removed as soon as possible to prevent crowding and other oral health issues.
 Wisdom teeth that are coming in at an angle will push other teeth out of the way to make room in the jaw.
 The best way to prevent crowding is to remove wisdom teeth before they erupt.
 Wisdom teeth removal can be scheduled once the extra molars are fully formed in the jaw.